 The best kind of advice comes from someone who knows—better yet, someone who has already been through whatever problem you’re dealing with.
-That certainly rings true for black women looking to find beauty products that actually cater to their spectrum of skin tones and melanin-specific challenges.
-And if ongoing inclusivity issues within the beauty industry are any indication, black women are still faced with the challenge of finding products that simply work for them.
-Thankfully, that demand is being answered—slowly, but surely—by an onslaught of black-owned businesses created for and by us.
+That’s where Black skin care experts come in.
+Black women are looking to find beauty products that actually cater to their spectrum of skin tones and melanin-specific challenges.
+And if ongoing inclusivity issues within the beauty industry are any indication, Black women are still faced with the challenge of finding products that simply work for them.
+Thankfully, that demand is being answered—slowly, but surely—by an onslaught of Black-owned businesses created for and by us.

 Skin care is an especially important category, given the issues that hit us especially hard, such as discoloration and disorders such as eczema and psoriasis.
 The gamut of brands out there is pretty wide, but what we love about this carefully curated set of experts is that their unique brands are backed by the kind of expertise we can trust.
-Get to know them, ahead.
+Shop organic face wash, sunscreen that doesn’t leave behind a gray cast, face oil and masks—and that’s just the beginning.
+Get to know these experts, ahead.

 While most of us don’t learn the importance of sunscreen until we’re well into adulthood, Breaux has been slathering it on since her twenties.
 Now a mother of two (her oldest son is singer Frank Ocean), the seasoned skin-care pro has parlayed her expertise into a line of tinted sunscreens, formulated specifically for people of color.
 What separates Unsun Cosmetics from its SPF counterparts is a tint that doesn’t turn gray or milky white after being rubbed into the skin.